CHE Café: What’s Next in Environmental Health?

 The conversation explored current progress and challenges in the field, and how best to move toward a world with air, water and food that doesn’t threaten human health.

 “The recognition that exposures are always to multiple stressors – chemical, physical, social, economic, and of course climate - is transforming how we view cumulative exposures.” - Dr. Linda Birnbaum

 “Securing environmental and climate justice is the biggest challenge of our time.
 My work seeks to build a more just and healthy future by advancing scientific inquiry, training diverse leaders and supporting community-led strategies for structural change.” - Dr. Ami Zota

-CHE co-founder Steve Heilig, Associate Executive Director of the San Francisco Medical Society, will moderate the conversation.
+CHE co-founder Steve Heilig, Associate Executive Director of the San Francisco Medical Society, moderated the conversation.